 At least when it comes to the most famous of all pizzas – Margherita.
 Legend has it that in 1889, the Italian king and queen decided to visit Napoli.
 Italy had become one country recently, 1861.
 Napoli was the capital of the Kingdom of the South.

-It was a diplomatic move.
+This was a diplomatic move.
 The story goes that the queen, sick of gourmet French cuisine, summoned the most famous pizza-maker (“pizzaiolo”) a Napoli.
 Raffaele Esposito was to make three pizzas in the Capodimonte palace kitchen.

 “Bufala” means urban legend.
 Its origin is probably from the type of mozzarella used in the pizza.
 There’s even a handwritten thank you note from the queen to go with the story.
 It says she liked the pizza also because it wore the colors of the Italian flag – red, white, and green.